 I noticed that more often than not, drivers would go miles out of their way to deliver me safely to my destination.
 They would insist on buying me lunch.
 They would show me pictures of their grandchildren, and tell me their most tragic and intimate stories.
 And at the end of the ride the drivers often thanked me profusely for asking them for a ride.
-They seemed so satisfied with their end of the bargain, I found it odd—as if, in asking for help, I had given them a gift.
-And I began to think that maybe I had.
+They seemed so satisfied with their end of the bargain, I found it odd—as if, in asking for and accepting their help, I had given them a gift.
+And I began to wonder if in fact, maybe I had.

 Asking for help can feel like a humiliating admission, and we are trained to believe that asking for help is a sign of inadequacy or weakness.
 But really, there is nothing weak in admitting that you can’t fill every role.
-Asking for help simply means recognizing the value of the people around us, honouring their strengths, and noticing how they fit into the big puzzle.
+Asking for help simply means recognizing the value of the people around us, honoring their strengths, and noticing how they fit into the big puzzle.
 The act of helping enriches both the helper and the helpee.
 There are two truths to this nicely balanced equation.

 The first truth is: everybody needs help.
 We always need assistance, advice, and support.
 Our anthill is a complex and interdependent place, and pretending we are independent makes for a lonely path.
 What’s more, it makes getting things done all that much slower and more painful.
 Accepting help enables us to move forward more efficiently, so that we in turn can benefit all beings.

 What stops people from helping is fear that their offer will be abused.
 We are afraid of getting rooked into doing something much more demanding or boring or time-consuming than we signed up for.
 We don’t want to be handed a task that we can’t do, or that we will simply loathe doing.
-Most of all we donâ€™t want to be dismissed at the end of the task, without thanks or a sandwich for the road.
+And usually, we don’t want to be dismissed at the end of the task without a word of thanks or a sandwich for the road.

 Here are six tips for asking for help, which allow people to accept your offer gladly and confidently:

-1 Recognize peopleâ€™s abilities and appeal to them (tall guys love being asked to change lightbulbs on the ceiling).
+1. Recognize people’s abilities and appeal to them (for example, tall guys love being asked to change lightbulbs on the ceiling).

-2 Be honest about the task.
+2. Be honest about the task.
 Tell exactly how long it will take, and what the helper will need to do.

-3 Let the helper know that the task, even if small or menial, is important and will be appreciated.
+3. Let the helper know that the task, even if small or menial, is important and will be appreciated.

-4 Let people make the decision to help of their own free will.
+4. Let people make the decision to help of their own free will.
 Tell them that if they can’t do it or aren’t interested, you will find someone else to do it, and they don’t need to provide reasons to say no. If they decline, be gracious and thank them anyway.
 Whining or guilt-tripping is counterproductive.

-5 Give the helper as much creativity in the task as possible.
+5. Give the helper as much creativity in the task as possible.
 Sometimes just asking someone to solve a problem is better than telling them the solution—it makes the task that much more satisfying.